East Frisian jokes

 In German humour, East Frisian jokes (Ostfriesenwitz) belong to the group of riddle jokes about certain nationalities, in this case the East Frisians of northern Germany.

 The basic structure of these jokes takes the form of a simple question and answer; the question often asking something about the nature of the East Frisian and the humorous reply usually being at the expense of the supposedly stupid and/or primitive East Frisian.
 Often the East Frisians are portrayed as farmers, rural folk or coastal dwellers.
 Many punch lines describe the foolishness of East Frisians by using figure of speech or a word used in a different sense (a pun or play on words).

 Sometimes the reverse situation also occurs in which the East Frisians are the wiser; and are contrasted usually with a group of people from the southern German-speaking world.

-Comedians such as Otto Waalkes and Karl Dall include East Frisian jokes in their repertoires, usually in a freeformat.
+Comedians such as Otto Waalkes and Karl Dall include East Frisian jokes in their repertoires, usually in a free format.

 In East Frisia itself these jokes are usually accepted.
 The positive effect of a greater awareness of the relatively small region of East Frisia resulting from this humour is recognized and welcomed.
 A modern legend even suggests that these jokes were invented by the East Frisians.